OSGeo/gdal/doc/source/development/rfc/rfc92_wkb_only_geometries.rst

 hence a 17% speed-up.

 With spatial index creation enabled (multi-threaded), the wall clock time difference is within measurement noise.
-And for singe threaded creation, the WKBOnlyGeometry mode is 5% faster.
+And for single threaded creation, the WKBOnlyGeometry mode is 5% faster.

 Discussion